AhmedGoda95/pokemons-gallery/README.md

 # Pokemons Gallery

-An application used to fetch data from (http://jsonplaceholder.typicode.com/) based on user preference, built with React, TypeScript and CSS.
+An application used to fetch data from (http://jsonplaceholder.typicode.com/) based on user preference, built with React and TypeScript and using vite to create project.

 ## Installation and Setup Instructions